 Over the years, Roberto underwent several surgeries under Dr. Cheng's care, including a nerve transfer to restore grip to his hand using a muscle borrowed from his thigh, bone repositioning to adjust the posture of his forearm, wrist and thumb, and tendon transfers to allow him to pick up objects with his fingers and thumb.

 After his final surgery in the summer of 2019, Roberto, who once struggled to use his arms and couldn't move his wrists, hands or fingers at all, could write with pen and paper.
 He now relies less on others for assistance throughout the day and is making the most of his independence.
-Roberto will graduate from college soon with a bachelor's degree in psychology and plans to attend graduate school in the fall to study Industrial Organizational Psychology.
+Roberto recently graduated from college with a bachelor's degree in psychology and will start graduate school in the fall to study Industrial Organizational Psychology.

 "Dr. Cheng has basically rebuilt me, and I don't know what I'd be doing now without him," says Roberto.
 "Because of him, I've also grown mentally and just as a person in general.
 He has done a lot for me, and my family and I are so grateful to him."